shunter5/CIS-320-Project-Distribution--Jason-Spero-W2016/README.md

 refineries have been built and through attrition fineries have closed, in California 4 alone.
 On top of current refineries going down due to maintenance or catastrophic malfunctions.

 With oil, under current federal law it is illegal to export, but refined products can be so along with California having its own special blend of gasoline, which only a small subset of refineries can make, has constrained refinery capacity on the whole.
 Which is blamed not only for the US but especially so California as the
 antidotal reason why even today gasoline prices seem to be higher than they were last time oil was this low.

-This analysis with start with line plot comparisons of oil, and reformulated gas prices over time, from that data univariate statistics will be calculated for both products.
+This analysis will start with line plot comparisons of oil, and reformulated gas prices over time, from that data univariate statistics will be calculated for both products.
 Then linear and logarithmic regression correlations of gasoline along with oil prices will be plotted and R^2 values will be calculated to further